davekinkead/thesis/paper.coffee.md

 ####  Strategic Justifications

-Epistemic justifications of democracy are just one of many types, and one subject to a number of criticisms, not least of which is the realisation that not all matters of collective decision have independently correct or preferable outcomes.
+Epistemic justifications of democracy are just one of many types, and one subject to a number of criticisms, not least of which is the fact that not all matters of collective decision have independently correct or preferable outcomes.

 Most problems of politics, and almost all contentious issues concern matters of values, to which epistemic justifications offer little support for.

 Another way to justify democracy is strategically.
-All political authority involves the exercise of power by some over others.
+All political authority involves the exercise of power by some people over others.
 Singer for example, argues that we all want to be dictators but because we can't all exercise complete power over each other, democracy is the fairest compromise.

-Carol Gould takes a distinct but similar approach - all our lives are affected by our surroundings, and it is only when we have some influence over these affairs that we have self rule.
-Democracy is the only way for us to have self government.
+Carol Gould takes a distinct but similar approach-all our lives are affected by our surroundings, and it is only when we have some influence over these affairs that we have self rule.
+Self determination and rule being a fundamental human right, democracy is the only way for us to have self government.

 While each of these accounts is based on different principles (Singer's on equality, Gould's on liberty), one common characteristic is that both value democracy as a way of realising individual aims within a collective setting.
-So one way both can be assessed is by measuring the fidelity of individual belief or preference to the collective outcome.
+So one way that strategic accounts can be assessed is by measuring the fidelity of individual belief or preference to the collective outcome.

+    vote = (polity) ->
+      votes = {}
+      for agent in polity
+        if votes.hasOwnProperty agent.belief then votes[agent.belief]++ else votes[agent.belief] = 1
+      max = Math.max.apply null, (num for belief, num of votes) votes.winner = belief for belief, num of votes when num is max votes

+    fidelity = (space) ->
+      results = { 'winners': 0, 'from': 0 }
+      for polity in space.polities
+        votes = vote polity
+        numerator = 0
+        demonimator = 0
+        for key, val of votes
+          results.winners += val if key is votes.winner
+          results.from += val unless key is 'winner' results

+    strategicSimulation = (agents, partitions, clustering, trials) -> space = new Space( agents, clustering ) results = { trials: {} }
+      for num in [1..trials]
+        results.trials[num] = fidelity space.partition partitions
+      results

+    runStrategicSimulation = () ->
+      for p in [1..50]
+        ss = strategicSimulation {'blue': .5*p*100, 'red': .5*p*100}, p, 0.50, 100

+        arr = for trial, results of ss.trials results.winners / results.from

+        console.log "P: #{p} \tM: #{ave(arr).toFixed(15)} \tSD: #{stdev(arr).toFixed(15)}"

+Implications
+- Increasing polities increases the likelihood of individual agent preference being realised
+- this is especially true with lower population polities

+### Conclusion

+While I've only examined two accounts of democratic authority from the wide array of accounts offered by political theorists, the data from the simulation allows us to make the following inferences.

+Firstly, on both epistemic and strategic accounts of democracy, the method of inclusion used to bound the demos has a clear impact on the outcome of a democratic process, in this case simple majority voting.
+Given a some fixed distribution of agents over a political space, how

+    process.argv.forEach (val, index, array) ->
+      runStrategicSimulation() if val is 'strategic'
+      runEpistemicSimulation() if val is 'epistemic'